reaktoro/reaktoro/docs/sphinx/tutorial.rst

     :start-at: Step 1
     :end-before: Step 2

-Using Reaktoro in python requires first an import of the python package **reaktoro**.
+Using Reaktoro in Python requires first an import of the python package **reaktoro**.
 From this point on, we are able to use the library components of Reaktoro (classes, methods, constants), which are needed to define our chemical system and chemical reaction modeling problems.